 2) I studied and received Holistic Counselling to heal my inner child and build self-love.
 I stopped thinking that being helpless, sick or dead would solve my problems.
 Taking responsibility means ‘being able to respond to your needs’, not sacrificing your life for others.
-I realised that it takes more energy to be miserable than to be happy, through The Work of Byron Katie.

 3) I overcame my fear of ageing.
 I stopped buying into the myth that ‘beauty is a 16 year old Photoshopped model’.
 I accepted my white hair and womanliness.
 I began associating with people who embraced their age instead of lying about it.
 I even lived with a woman in her 80’s who had a boyfriend, did her own concreting and kept me awake with her partying (!)

 4) I realised that the soul never dies, after researching mediumship, studying past life regression and lives between lives.
 I deleted my vows of poverty and frugality to allow abundance to return.
 This was a wake up call that gave me true courage.
 From that moment, I chose to tackle my life purpose as a Master 11 Spiritual Messenger head on.
 I decided that ‘it’s better to be green and growing than ripe and rotten’.
 Find your lifepath

 5) I started a page on 11:11 on clocks after seeing repeating numbers.
 This led me to conclude that loving Angels were always at my beck and call.
 I studied metaphysics and asked for help with my psychic business.
 It occurred to me that I had been ‘starving for inspiration’ most of my life.
 That’s why I went off my food in protest.